tektutor/openshift-tekton-feb-2022/Day1/README.md

    - user41 thru user50 will be using Cluster 2
 </pre>

-Every time the etcd datastore is updates it triggers some type of events Controllers are registered for those events, hence they get notified whenever certain events occur

 ## RedHat OpenShift Container Platform v4.9 Architecture
 1. kubectl create deploy nginx --image=nginx:latest
 2. kubectl makes a REST call to API server with above information given in kubectl command